php-fig/fig-standards/accepted/PSR-12-extended-coding-style-guide.md

 Lines SHOULD NOT be longer than 80 characters; lines longer than that SHOULD be split into multiple subsequent lines of no more than 80 characters each.

-There MUST NOT be trailing whitespace at the end of lines.
+There MUST NOT be trailing whitespace at the end of lines, with the exception of HEREDOC/NOWDOC syntax.

 Blank lines MAY be added to improve readability and to indicate related blocks of code except where explicitly forbidden.